ParadigmTest/CryptographyAssignment/AppliedCryptography/Hacking/Readme.txt

-Given that the MT2 algorithm has a period of 2^19983, you should be able to predict all future session tokens based on these internal state integers.
-You can write a function to generate an unlimited number of new session tokens using the obtained MT integers:
+Given that the MT2 algorithm has a period of 2^19983, we should be able to predict all future session tokens based on these internal state integers.
+Thus, we can write a function to generate an unlimited number of new session tokens using the obtained MT integers:

 Then, we can use the generate_tokens() function to generate a new session token ('new_token') that we will use to access/attack/hack the victim's account: